vuquocan1987/QuizzApiWiki/RESTful-client-design-and-implementation.md

 	<li>The client is a true hypermedia client (if you are not using an hypermedia API you won't get these points): <strong> 2.0</strong>
 		<ul>
 			<li>this means that the client uses the hypermedia links to find URLs, uses forms from the hypermedia to form its requests, follows correctly link relations, workflow is mainly in the server, not the client... etc. If any of these aspects are not considered cannot get full points in this section.</li>
-			<li>the ideal client is resistant to changes in the API because it only relies on information it gets from the API in runtime</li>
+			<li>The ideal client is resistant to changes in the API because it only relies on information it gets from the API in runtime</li>
 		</ul>
 	</li>
 </ul>